 Why Measure?Measuring helps us better

 understand our watershed.
 We can

 target our work where it is needed

 and track progress.
-We measured:Image: Display black
+We measured:Image: Display bound on the conditions of the conditi

-Image: Display black

-Ima

 What is a Watershed Report Card?

 Ontario's Conservation Authorities report on watershed conditions every five years.
 The watershed report cards use Conservation Ontario guidelines and standards developed by Conservation Authorities and their partners.